Sanjit Narwekar

 Sanjit Narwekar (born 8 May 1952) is an Indian documentary filmmaker scriptwriter and author.
 A 1967 alumni of Bombay Scottish High School, Mumbai, he completed his Bachelor's in Statistics (1974) and his Master's in Economics (1976) from the University of Mumbai.

 Early career

-He began writing in 1969 while he was still in college and has more than 2500 articles to his credit in the last 50 years.
+He began writing in 1969 while he was still in college.
 During his post graduation he worked at the National Institute of Bank Management but opted to work in journalism soon after he had completed his master's degree.
 He worked in a wide variety of newspaper organizations and has been News Editor of Screen (1980–1991), Editor of TV & Video World (1994–95) and Executive Editor of Documentary Today (2007–2012).

 Career

 Narwekar has authored/edited 20 books on film history and published more than 100 books for various organizations.
 He has also hosted interviews/magazine programs for All India Radio and Doordarshan.
 He has participated in several national and international seminars and conducted workshops on various aspects of Indian cinema, both in India and abroad.
 He has also served on several selection committees and juries and has been a member of the Film Advisory Board of the Government of India (1992–93).

 He worked briefly as scriptwriter before turning to documentary films.
 He is based in Mumbai, India and heads his cinema research company Cinemaink.